chipzx92/DataEngineeringI320/docs/presentations/sql/create_table/index.md

 The database responds by saying how many rows of data were inserted.
 Note, though, that if you copy the commands above all together the message you see will say that only 1 row was inserted.
 That is coming from just the last `INSERT` (for "holds"), the messages from the first three are hidden by the last one.

 Exercise:
-- Run these inserts statements and use `Preview colors` in SQL Lab to see that the data was inserted.
+- Run these insert statements and use `Preview colors` in SQL Lab to see that the data was inserted.

 ## Multi-row INSERT